International Federation for Human Rights: Activities

 These activities, including fact-finding and trial observation missions, research, advocacy and litigation, are implemented by independent human rights experts from all regions.
 In 1927, the FIDH proposed a "World Declaration of Human Rights", then an International Criminal Court.
 In 1936, FIDH adopted an additional declaration including the rights of mothers, children and the elderly, the right to work and welfare, the right to leisure and the right to education.
+In 1998, FIDH launched a campaign for the release of Hafez Abu Saada, who was then serving as Secretary-General of the Egyptian Organization for Human Rights.
+Six days after FIDH's intervention, he was released.
+In 2000, the Egyptian public prosecutor's office decided to resume legal proceedings against Abu Saada.
+Representatives of FIDH held talks with the Egyptian authorities, after which a meeting took place in Paris between Abu Saada and the head of President Hosni Mubarak's administration, and Abu Saada was able to return to the country.
 Between 2009 and 2012, 576 defenders of human rights were released and the judicial harassment of 116 defenders ended.